Bulga (Ethiopia)

-Bulga (Amharic: ቡልጋ) is a former historical region of Ethiopia in the central part of Shewa.
+Bulga (Amharic: ቡልጋ) is a historical region of Ethiopia in the central part of Shewa.
 It was bounded by the Germama river to the south, which formed the historical boundary between it and Minjar in the south.
 It presently encompasses the modern woredas of Hagere Mariamna Kesem, Asagirt, and Berehet.

 History

 According to religious tradition and hagiographies, the area known as Bulga had historically been inhabited by Christians since Axumite times, where Christian Amhara families had migrated there from the north around the time of the decline of Axum.
 Amongst these was the family of the widely revered Saint Tekle Haymanot, who was born in the district of Zorare, in Silalish, an ancient name for Bulga in 1215 and where he first launched his first evangelisations.